 Megger Earth Tester Working Principle | Construction

-The earth megger is essentially a direct reading ohmmeter and it has a hand driven generator which supplies the testing current.
+The megger earth tester is essentially a direct reading ohmmeter and it has a hand driven generator which supplies the testing current.
 The ohmmeter essentially consists of two coils (current coil and pressure coil) mounted at a fixed angle to each other on a common axis.

 It has four terminals P1, C1, P2 and C2.
 Its terminals P1 and C1 are short-circuited.
 This junction makes a common point.
 Hence it has got three terminals E (common point), P (P1) and C (C1) outside.